Catalog Description

 Lecture:

-1. Lecture and demonstrations by the instructor in conjunction with class discussions of tax problems and student presentations of tax concepts.
+- Lecture and demonstrations by the instructor in conjunction with class discussions of tax problems and student presentations of tax concepts.
 The instructor will present lectures on tax concepts and principles.
 Students will work on tax problems individually and in small groups to apply the lecture concepts.
+An example of a tax problem to solve is how to properly report items that qualify for placement on either Schedule A or C and how to determine the proper outcome for the client to ensure the most advantageous position for the client.
 Class discussions will be utilized to clarify concepts which students find challenging.
-(Objective 2)
+(Course Objective 3)

 Distance Learning